CGI-FR/TIPO/README.md

   - company
 ```

-The permutation of the two groups will be done independently.
-The execution is done as follows
+The permutation of the two groups will be performed independently, as for the single attribute `company`.
+The execution is done as follows:

 ```console
 < stream.jsonl | type
 ```

-And the result will be the following
+And the result will be the following:

 ```json
 {"company":"acme","employees":[{"name":"beta","surname":"BETA","age":50,"nationality":"Malaysian"},{"name":"one","surname":"ONE","age":30,"nationality":"Icelandic"}]}